6 min read

 - Google announced in a press release that it would be reporting results for Google Services, Google Cloud, and Other Bets with profits and losses tied to each category

-- YouTube advertising revenues accounted for $6.9 billion, up 46%, driven by a rebound not only in brand advertising but also ongoing strength in direct response; network advertising revenues of $7.4 billion, up 23%.
+- YouTube advertising revenues accounted for $6.9 billion, up 46%, driven by a rebound in brand advertising and ongoing strength in direct response; network advertising revenues of $7.4 billion, up 23%.

-- In the fourth quarter, retail was the largest contributor to the year-on-year growth of Google’s ads business.
+- In the fourth quarter, retail was the most significant contributor to the year-on-year growth of Google’s ads business.

 General performance notes from Alphabet’s Q4 2020 Earnings Call: